Dive Coaster (Chimelong Paradise): Ride experience

-Dive Coaster features a 90-degree, 197-foot vertical drop that exits into an Immelmann loop.
-After the Immelmann, riders will swoop down to the ground then climb a curve up to the block brake, then go over a second near vertical dive dropping into a tunnel.
+Dive Coaster features a 90-degree, 197 ft vertical drop that exits into an Immelmann loop.
+After the Immelmann, riders swoop down to the ground then climb a curve up to the block brake, before going over a second near vertical dive dropping into a tunnel.
 Upon exiting the tunnel, riders make an overbanked turn into a water splash feature which exits into a bunny hill then into a helix before entering the final brake run.